telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 Certain key information is displayed in the columns of Live Traffic, including:

-- **\#** - An unique identification number generated by Fiddler Everywhere.
+- **\#** - A unique identification number generated by Fiddler Everywhere.
 - **Result** - The HTTP response [status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
 - **Protocol** - The protocol type (HTTP or HTTPS) used by the session.
-- **Host** - The hostname and the port of the server to which the request was sent.
+- **Host** - The hostname and the port of the Server to which the request was sent.
 The column also indicates requests with **CONNECT** method with **Tunnel to** value (learn more about [CONNECT tunnels in Fiddler](https://textslashplain.com/2015/11/19/understanding-connect-tunnels/)).
-- **Path** - The path refers to the exact location of a page, post, file, or other asset.
+- **Path** - The path refers to the exact location of a page, post, file, or another asset.
 The path resides after the hostname and is separated by “/” (forward slash).
 - **URL** - The URL contains the protocol, the hostname, the port and the path from the request.
 - **Method** - The HTTP Method used by the made request (GET, POST, PUT, etc.).
 - **Process** - The local OS process from which the traffic originated (for example _chrome:8212_ indicates a Google Chrome browser instance).
 - **Client IP** - Indicates the client IP that sent this request.
-Mostly useful when multiple computers on a network are pointed to a single Fiddler instance.
+Mostly applicable when multiple computers on a network are pointed to a single Fiddler instance.
 - **Remote IP** - Indicates the IP address of the server used for this request.
 - **Body Size** - The number of bytes in the response body.
 - **Caching** - Values from the Response's **Expires** and **Cache-Control** headers.
 - **Content-Type** - The **Content-Type** header from the response.
-- **Time** - Indicates the time when the session was executed in **HH:MM:SS:ms** format.
+- **Time** - Indicates when the Session was executed in **HH:MM:SS:ms** format.
-- **Date** - Indicates the date when the session was executed in **MM:DD:YYYY** format.
+- **Date** - Indicates the date when the Session was executed in **MM:DD:YYYY** format.
-- **Duration** - Indicates the duration in miliseconds that took for the session to complete.
+- **Duration** - Indicates the duration in milliseconds that took for the Session to complete.
-- **Rules Modified** - Indicates if the session is modified by active rules from the **Rules** tab.
+- **Rules Modified** - Indicates if the Session is modified by active rules from the **Rules** tab.
 - **Comments** A field for showing the custom comments added by you (or the author of a shared session).